 Growth Hacking Tools

-Dux-Soup is the #1 growth hacking tool for B2B marketers who work a lot with LinkedIn.
-DuxSoup gives you the opportunity to automate your LinkedIn marketing.
+Expandi is the #1 growth hacking tool for B2B marketers who work a lot with LinkedIn.
+Expandi gives you the opportunity to automate your LinkedIn marketing.
 You can automatically view profiles, send people invites or send messages based on the characteristics of your ideal customer.

 Zapier is a must-have for every growth marketer.
 Zapier is a tool that connects 1,000+ marketing tools to each other to create powerful automations.
 For example, you can automatically record all your Typeform respondents in your Mailchimp account, or you can, like me, place all your favorite Pocket articles directly on your WordPress website via Airtable.
-Automating your tasks can make you so much more productive, and that’s why I had to mention Zapier in our list of tools for growth hackers.
+Marketing Automation is one the most important growth hacker skills and can make you so much more productive, and that’s why I had to mention Zapier in our list of tools for growth hackers.

 CrystalKnows helps you to understand others better.
 Based on a person’s social profile, Crystal gives you a personality profile and tips on how to best interact with this person.
 Is this person more interested in numbers or in emotions?
 Does this person prefer to communicate in a businesslike way or rather a more personal tone in your e-mails?
 Very useful and largely free tool!